Vatican says Pope Francis is critical but stable with no new respiratory crises

-ROME (AP) — Pope Francis was in critical but stable condition Tuesday, with his blood parameters remaining stable and no new respiratory crises, as he worked from the hospital while battling double pneumonia, the Vatican said.
+ROME (AP) — Pope Francis was in critical but stable condition Tuesday as he worked from the hospital while battling double pneumonia, and the Vatican announced some major governing decisions that suggest he is getting essential work done and looking ahead.

-The Vatican’s evening update said the 88-year-old pope underwent a follow-up CAT scan in Tuesday evening to check the lung infection.
-But it provided no details of what the scan showed, suggesting the results weren’t back yet.
-Doctors said regardless he hadn’t had any further respiratory crises, and that his prognosis remained guarded.
+The Vatican’s evening update said the 88-year-old pope had had no new respiratory crises and that his blood parameters were stable.
+He underwent a follow-up CAT scan Tuesday evening to check the lung infection, but no results were provided.
+Doctors said his prognosis remained guarded.

 “In the morning, after receiving the Eucharist, he resumed work activities,” the Vatican statement said.